Papakura: Transport

 State Highway 1 and the North Island Main Trunk railway run through the Papakura District.
 State Highway 1 ran down Great South Road through central Papakura until 1965, when it was bypassed by the Auckland Southern Motorway.
+In 2021, the Southern Path, a cycling and walking path linking Takanini to Karaka adjacent to the Southern Motorway was opened.

-Public transport is provided by train and bus services, with frequent trains on the Southern Line between Papakura and the CBD (Britomart).
+Public transport is provided by train and bus services, with frequent trains on the Southern Line between Papakura and the Auckland City Centre (Britomart).
+Papakura is the third busiest station on the rail network.
 Recent investment has focused on upgrading and refurbishing the region's trains and suburban railway stations, most recently with the opening of a modern station facility at the town centre.
-Papakura is the final stop for most southbound public transport in Auckland, and Papakura is the third busiest station on the rail network.
-Drawn by frequent services into and out of the city, rail commuters come from Papakura itself, Franklin County and the northern Waikato.
+Drawn by frequent services into and out of the city, rail commuters come from Papakura itself, Franklin and the northern Waikato.
 Though the motorway and Great South Road flow relatively freely at peak times, road commuters are affected by the acute traffic congestion as they get closer to metropolitan Auckland.

+Between 2021 and 2025, Papakura was a stop for the Te Huia regional train service between Hamilton and Auckland until Pukekohe railway station reopened after electrification.